OpenVPN/openvpn/doc/man-sections/link-options.rst

   ``--nobind`` option.

 --mark value
-  Mark encrypted packets being sent with value.
+  Mark encrypted packets being sent with ``value``.
 The mark value can be matched in policy routing and packetfilter rules.
 This option is only supported in Linux and does nothing on other operating systems.